IRS will issue tax refunds during shutdown, White House says

 The White House on Monday announced that it will reverse previous policy and direct the Internal Revenue Service to pay tax refunds this season during the partial government shutdown, which has gone on for more than two weeks.

-Russell Vought, the acting director of the Office of Management and Budget, told reporters during a briefing on Monday that the Trump administration has "been trying to make this as painless as possible" within the law.
+Russell Vought, the acting director of the White House Office of Management and Budget, told reporters during a briefing on Monday that the Trump administration has "been trying to make this as painless as possible" within the law.
+The White House did not provide specifics, but said further guidance on tax refunds would be forthcoming.

+"Tax refunds will go out.
+They will not be non-accepted activities.
+That's something that we will be sending out guidance on that we're fixing from past administrations," Vought said.

 In the briefing with reporters, Vice President Mike Pence also said that President Donald Trump directed OMB to lessen the impact of the shutdown on everyday Americans.